infinispan/infinispan/AI-CODE.md

 ## Module-specific instructions
 When working in a specific module, check for an AI-CODE.md in that module's directory for additional guidelines.

+## Clustered Mode and Concurrency Checklist

+Before writing or modifying any code that interacts with the cache, you MUST evaluate the following.
+Not every feature or fix will require action on all points, but the check itself is mandatory.

+### Clustered mode
+Infinispan is a distributed cache.
+Code that works on a single node may fail in a cluster.
+- **Does this code run in a clustered environment?** Commands are serialized and sent to backup owners.
+Any lambda or function passed to `cache.compute()`, `cache.merge()`, or similar operations will be marshalled via ProtoStream.
+- **Are all captured objects marshallable?** Lambdas that capture non-marshallable objects (e.g. `SerializationContextImpl`, `ComponentRegistry`, iterators, streams) will cause `MarshallingException` on backup nodes even though they work locally.
+- **If a function needs infrastructure on the remote node**, use a named `@ProtoTypeId` class with `@Inject` and register it in the appropriate `SerializationContextInitializer`.
+Follow existing patterns like `EmbeddedQuery.DeleteFunction` or `UpdateQueryHelper.UpdateBiFunction`.
+Remember that `BiFunctionMapper`/`FunctionMapper` wrap functions used with encoded caches; injection must propagate through these wrappers.

+### Concurrency
+- **Is this operation atomic?** Prefer `cache.compute()` or `cache.replace(key, oldValue, newValue)` (CAS) over `cache.get()` + `cache.put()` to avoid race conditions when multiple threads or nodes access the same key.
+- **Does the code handle concurrent access to shared state?** Check for thread-safety of any mutable state captured in lambdas or shared across operations.
+- **For batch operations over multiple keys**, consider using `CompletionStages.performConcurrently()` with a bounded concurrency level (see `CQDelete` for the pattern).

+### Test coverage for clustering and marshalling
+- **Embedded tests** must cover the logic at the unit/integration level.
+- **Remote/server tests** (Hot Rod) must verify the feature works end-to-end through the protocol layer.
+- **Clustered tests** must verify the feature works with multiple nodes (replication, distribution).
+If only single-node tests exist, the feature is not validated for production use.
+- **Marshalling**: any new `@ProtoTypeId` class or command must be tested for correct serialization/deserialization, especially when carrying complex or heterogeneous data.

 ## Development Standards
 * **Style:** Functional programming patterns where possible; use Records for DTOs.
 * **Javadocs:** Required for public API classes and methods.
 Optional for internal code (but encouraged where they help developers).
 Unnecessary for test classes and methods.